About Bluebell Florists

 Hello,

-Bluebell Florists was established in In 2010 by the current owner Natalie Owens.
-If you become a customer of Bluebell Florists it will be Natalie you will meet with and who will do your flowers.
+If you become a customer of Bluebell Florists it will be me you will meet with and who will do your flowers.

 For 13 years, Bluebell Florists was situated in a beautiful, little characterful cottage style stone building in the heart of Almondbury Village in Huddersfield.
 However due to needing more space, Bluebell Florists has relocated to larger workshop based premises.

-Natalie moved to Huddersfield in the late 1990s to study completely non flowery subjects at university and then worked in office based jobs for a few years.
+I moved to Huddersfield in the late 1990s to study a completely non flowery subject at university and then worked in office based jobs for a few years.
 Feeling a little lost, a change was required.

 After completing a two year City and Guilds Floristry course and volunteering at a local Huddersfield Florist shop, all whilst working full time in a proper job, a little vacant shop was advertised for rent in Almondbury.
 With a great leap of faith and a bit of recklessness, a full time job office job was given up and a few months later Bluebell Florists was created.

-Over the last fourteen years, Bluebell Florists has grown into a thriving business and the move to larger premises will allow it to flourish a little more.
+Over the last fifteen years, Bluebell Florists has grown into a thriving business and the move to larger premises has allowed it to flourish a little more.

-Natalie is particularly interested in sustainable floristry techniques and has attended workshops with both Sabine Darell and The Tallulah Rose Flower school, both leaders in sustainable floral techniques.
+I am particularly interested in sustainable floristry techniques and have attended workshops with both Sabine Darell and The Tallulah Rose Flower school, both leaders in sustainable floral techniques.